Skip to Content

 Using binoculars in Glacier Bay National Park

-Since most itineraries include a glacier viewing day, you’ll need extra layers.
+Since most itineraries include a glacier viewing day.
 Wearing a base layer or sweater would suffice, with a jacket.
 On sunny days, sunglasses prevent the glare off the ice.

-Alaska cruises are less formal than Caribbean cruises.
-So, don’t think you need to dress for dinner.
+Alaska cruises are less formal than Caribbean cruises, so guests don’t need to dress u for dinner.
 Having comfy cruise attire is a good idea unless you’re sailing on the Queen Elizabeth owned by Cunard, which is more formal.

 Since most lines have moved away from formal nights to “wear your best,” “evening chic,” or “dress up or not.”
-So, dark jeans and a shirt or blouse are perfectly acceptable if you want to remain casual.
+So, dark jeans and a shirt or blouse are perfectly acceptable for those who prefer to remain casual.

 Is It A Good Time To See Humpback Whales?